-I have read and understood the information sheet and this consent form.
+I have read and understood the participant information sheet (add version and date of information sheet eg Version 1 - 10/11/2021) and this consent form.
 I have had an opportunity to ask questions about my participation.

 I understand that I am under no obligation to take part in this study.